sap-tutorials/How-Tos/tutorials/2016/11/hana-mdc-usage-shine-du/hana-mdc-usage-shine-du.md

     ![Account Information Page](1.png)

     If you are confused about the account name and user name, you can go to [SAP HANA Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/) and there you can see your account name on the tile and if you click on it, then in the URL.
-The user name is the same name, just without the “trial” part.
+The user name is the same name, just without the "trial" part.

-5. Choose your tenant database, which you’ve already created and enter the database user name **SYSTEM** and password you specified when you created this database.
+5. Choose your tenant database, which you've already created and enter the database user name **SYSTEM** and password you specified when you created this database.
 Then choose **Finish**.

     ![SYSTEM](2.png)